isabdch/sign-up-form/README.md

 ## ✏️ Project Description

-This is a sign-up form page where the user can register by creating a username and a password, and entering an email.
-I added a password validation so that the user can then register successfully.
+This is a sign-up form page where the user can register by entering their username, password, and email.
+I also added input validation so that the user can then register successfully.

 Project is created with: